malctaylor15/malctaylor15.github.io/README.md

 ## Stephen Curry / Under Armour Project - R - 2016

-In this project, I examine Stephen Curry's performance with his sponsor UnderAromours over night stock return.
+In this project, I examine Stephen Curry's performance with the over night stock return of his corporate sponsor Under Aromour.
 More information about this project can be found [here](https://github.com/malctaylor15/NBA_Project)

 ## VIX Bayesian - R - 2016